Discover the Soul of Shona Culture

 Deep Insight:

-Learning from Mistakes: It suggests that going through a challenging situation for the first time gives a person the knowledge needed to handle it better next time.
+It suggests that going through a challenging situation for the first time gives a person the knowledge needed to handle it better next time.
 Similar to the English proverb “Once bitten, twice shy,” it implies that bad experiences drive people to be more careful.
-Examples in Context: It is used to advise someone to learn from the errors of those who came before them.
+It is used to advise someone to learn from the errors of those who came before them.

 Chara chimwe hachitswanyi inda